StudSec/pwncrates/pwncrates/README.md

 #### Docker
 The pwncrates runs within docker, as part of this all files within this directory are added within the container.
-If you'd like to avoid that (for security optimizations or whatever) you can add the file path to `.dockerignore`.
+If you'd like to avoid that (for security, optimizations or whatever) you can add the file path to `.dockerignore`.

 #### Git